Precautions and Road Safety in Bolivia

 As a foreigner driving for the first time in Bolivia, exercise road safety and drive more defensively that you are accustomed to, until you begin to feel comfortable and capable of managing Bolivia's traffic rules (many of which are not observed) and road infrastructure (much of which is in poor condition).
-Be very sure that you understand Bolivian traffic laws, and are able to read and understand road signs.
+Be certain that you understand Bolivian traffic laws, and are able to read and understand road signs.
 Traffic in Bolivian cities tends to be very, very messy and will be an exercise in patience, to say the least.
-When you are driving in Bolivia, you should always be alert and follow these wise safety tips.
-While they have been written by the U.S. Department of State for US citizens, they are good precautions to heed, no matter your country of origin.
+When you are driving in Bolivia

 Road Safety and Road Conditions in Bolivia

 While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Bolivia is provided for general reference only, and may not be totally accurate in a particular location or circumstance.
 U.S. citizens planning on driving in Bolivia, despite the hazards described below, should obtain an international driver's license through their local automobile club before coming to Bolivia.